-Exe cutiv e Summary 2 1.
-Intro oduction 4 2.
-Key concepts on empowering end-users through environmental information on digital products - Environmental transparency for end-users' awareness and data-driven regulation .6 .6 2.2.
-Communication on environmental rights to empower the end-users in the green transition 0.0 2.2.2.
-Overview of European initiatives fostering end-users' role in the green transition 12 2.3.
-Promoting sustainable digital services 15 2.4.
-Reducing the environmental impacts of end-users' digital devices 2.4.1.
-Understanding the different type of impacts of end-users' digital devices on the environment 2.4.2.
-Overview of initiatives to extend the lifespan of end-users' digital devices 19 19 3. nmary of BEREC Workshop on End-Users' Empowerment through environmental sparency on digital goods and services2 27 3.1.
-Presentation of the study "Assessment of the energy footprint of digital actions and services" (Ramb Resilio) oll Joint presentation on consumer and environmental organisations' views by BEUC and EEB 4.
-Exis 4.1. sting national initiatives in Member States ;2 32 4.2.
-4.3.
-Benchmark of third parties' initiatives 4.3.2.
-Projects led by the private sector 5.
-Con clusions: Summary and future work 57
+Exe cutive Summary .2 1.
+Introduction .4 2.
+Key concepts on empowering end-users through environmental information on digital products 2.1.
+Environmental transparency for end-users' awareness and data-driven regulation .6 6 7 2.2.1.
+The importance of informative content to support the implementation end-users rights in the green transition 12 2.3.1.
+Informing about the environmental impact of digital services' lifecycle2.3.2.
+Initiatives to develop greener end-users' digital services2.4.
+Reducing the environmental impacts of end-users' digital devices 15 16 19 2.4.1.
+Understanding the different type of impacts of end-users' digital devices on the environment2.4.2.
+Overview of initiatives to extend the lifespan of end-users' digital devices 3.
+Summary of BEREC Workshop on End-Users' Empowerment through environmental ~- transparency on digital goods and services oll 27 4.
+Existing national initiatives in Member States 4.
+4.1.
+NRAs' initiatives 32 4.2.
+Examples of activities from other national automities 36 36 5.
+Conclusions: Summary and future work 38 Glos ssary 42